opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 Matt Dancho's [Business Science](https://www.business-science.io/) is very good.
 It's hosted on the Teachable platform.
 His focus is very much on solving immediate business challenges.
 I am currently subscribing to his weekly "Learning Labs Pro" and Python materials.

-Brandon Rohrer's [End to End Machine learning](https://end-to-end-machine-learning.teachable.com/) (also on Teachable) is also good.
-Brandon works more with Neural Nets, in python.
+Brandon Rohrer's [End to End Machine learning](https://end-to-end-machine-learning.teachable.com/) (also on Teachable) is also worthwhile.
+Brandon's program covers more of deep learning, in python.
 There is foundational math ML material here for engineers in vision systems and speech.

 ----
 ## Recruiting Talent